 Tapu Misa declared a conflict and did not take part in the determination of this complaint.

 Fijian Language Programme – interview with Adi Asenaca discussing the policies of the deposed SDL government – Ms Asenaca gave her views on the coup and the interim government – allegedly in breach of balance and social responsibility standards

 This headnote does not form part of the decision.

-Losalini Dulakiverata made a formal complaint to National Pacific Radio Trust Inc (NPRT), the broadcaster, on 9 January 2007 alleging that standards of balance and social responsibility had been breached.
+Losalini Dulakiverata complained to the National Pacific Radio Trust Inc (NPRT), the broadcaster, alleging that the item had breached the principles of balance and social responsibility.

-NPRT assessed the complaint under Principles 4 and 7 of the Radio Code of Broadcasting Practice are relevant to the determination of the complaint.
+Principles 4 and 7 of the Radio Code of Broadcasting Practice are relevant to the determination of the complaint.
 These provide:

 In programmes and their presentation, broadcasters are required to maintain standards consistent with the principle that when controversial issues of public importance are discussed, reasonable efforts are made, or reasonable opportunities are given, to present significant points of view either in the same programme or in other programmes within the period of current interest.

 Principle 7 Social Responsibility